Facebook set to steal more TV ad dollars as video views soar

-Watch out, Time Warner (TWX.N).
-It's not just Netflix (NFLX.O) and Hulu you have to worry about.
+Watch out, Time Warner.
+It's not just Netflix and Hulu you have to worry about.

 The social network - whose shares rose 5 percent to hit a record high of $109.44 on Thursday - said its video views surged to 8 billion per day in the third quarter, from just 1 billion a year earlier, highlighting a rising threat to TV ad revenue.